 Although I hate that pink is limited to girls and boys are supposed to favor blue, I mixed in accessories in both colours in the hopes that both Camilla and her brother Jack will play with this kitchen.

 We even sewed little Jack his own cowboy print pot holders, with tea towels to come (I sure love this print).
-Once I buy Camilla her muscle car, I’ll buy Jack some knitting lessons to counteract this manliness.

 This photo helps illustrate the scale.
 It’s so wee: